SirRamEsq/SmartShape2D/addons/rmsmartshape/documentation/Shapes.md

 ### Points

 - **There is no need to edit this property by hand, but you can if you'd like.**
-- Contains all of the points and meta-data for the points contained in this shape.
+- Contains points and meta-data for the points contained in this shape.
 - This data structure is updated as you manipulate the shape.

 ### Material Overrides